1) About our department

 The faculty is designed to train rheumatology specialists who will provide expert medical care for patients with rheumatic disorders and can serve as consultants, educators, and physician scientists leading national and international organizations.
 The bidirectional translation between bench and bedside model has been the philosophy of the department, where research ideas are spurred by clinical experiences, and where findings translate into improved treatments and best practices.
 We emphasize how to effectively diagnose and treat patients and the importance of patient-centered policy in research as well as clinic.
 We will provide training to young rheumatologists, scientists, rheumatology nurse or allied health professionals within the APLAR region using its Fellowship program.

-In the Department, 15 faculty members (all are certified rheumatologists in JCR) conduct clinical and basic research.
-10 fellows and 18 post-doctoral PhD course students are involved in training areas/research areas of basic and clinical research works.
-The number of the graduates is 26 in the past 10 years.
 The faculty will provide an environment of inquiry and scholarship as well as clinical discussions, rounds, journal clubs, and research conferences to support residents participation in scholarly activities.
 The training program is designed to produce rheumatologists who will be successful in all fields, whether in private practice, as academic clinician educators, or as physician-scientists.

 The standard period of attendance at the Graduate School of Medicine is 4 years, during which the students belong to a department and acquire research ability as an expert under the supervision of the professor.
 When they earn the specified credits and complete a thesis that passes examination, they complete graduate school, and are granted a degree (PhD).

 We have received Grant-In-Aid for Scientific Research from the Ministry of Health, Labor and Welfare of Japan, the Ministry of Education, Culture, Sports, Science and Technology of Japan, Japan Agency for Medical Research and Development (AMED), and the University of Occupational and Environmental Health, Japan (UOEH).
-If Asia International Educational Program for Graduate Students in the Field of the university is obtained, tuition fees and rental house fee are exempted and monthly scholarship are provided. (link here)
+If Asia International Educational Program for Graduate Students in the Field of the university is obtained, tuition fees and rental house fee are exempted and monthly scholarship are provided. (

 ?

-6) Awards
+6) Selected Awards

-2008: President award, Japanese College of Rheumatology (JCR)
+2008: Japanese College of Rheumatology (JCR) president award

-2009, 2010, 2013, 2018: Award, European League against Rheumatism (EULAR)
+2009: European League against Rheumatism (EULAR) abstract award

 2015: Henoch award in Erlangen University (Germany)